mlvrkhn/mlvrkhn/README.md

 ### Most recent project

 -   UNIT TESTING
-    -   design API architecture, using Jest testing library write neccessary unit tests,
+    -   design API architecture, using Jest testing library write necessary unit tests,
     -   create an client/SDK working with GitHub API that performs certain operations on your repositories and account settings,
     -   communicate with Restful API using secure token Authorization
 -   FETCH, API and ASYNC CODE